Tuesday, December 31, 2013

 Wooden floors are easy to clean with a mixture of equal parts vinegar and vegetable oil.

 Most homes do not need strong, chemical disinfectants.
-A
+A natural disinfectant can be made by mixing:

 • 4 tablespoons vinegar